vegaalfaro/geneticMapR/README.md

 ## Usage

-The example shows how to *recode* markers when neither parent is the reference genome, as is common with [GBS](https://en.wikipedia.org/wiki/Genotyping_by_sequencing) data.
+The example shows how to *recode_markers* markers when neither parent is the reference genome, as is common with [GBS](https://en.wikipedia.org/wiki/Genotyping_by_sequencing) data.
-Molecular markers (SNPs) must be phased to accurately trace allele inheritance in the progeny. `recode` is a general function that can help with that:
+Molecular markers (SNPs) must be phased to accurately trace allele inheritance in the progeny. `recode_markers` is a general function that can help with that:

 #### Recode markers